 I still remember my dad waking me up at 6am and taking me to an empty parking lot to teach me about safety and how to drive!

-I have started to discuss safety and driving at an early age with my son, hoping he will too, be on the right path to safe driving.
+For this reason, I have started to discuss safety and driving at an early age with my son, hoping he will too, be on the right path to safe driving.
 Moreover, I am also planning to talk to my son about the different safety features and how they work.
 For instance, I might have a brief discussion about the airbag light.

 I strongly believe that having an open dialogue about driving and the responsibility involved in being behind the wheel, has created a strong impact in my son’s life and has laid a foundation to becoming a safe driver, when the time comes.